Table of Contents

 - Protein has an increased thermic effect of feeding relative to carbohydrate and fat.
 This leads to less net calorie absorption.

-- While more speculative, there are hypotheses (ie, the “protein leveraging hypothesis” and the newer “protein efficiency theory”) that our body desires a certain minimum amount of protein, and if individuals consume less than this their appetite and hunger will increase.(Hall, 2019; Raubenheimer, 2019; El-Mallah, 2020) Then they will consume more food/drink to help achieve the minimum desired protein intake level.
+- While more speculative, there are hypotheses (ie, the “protein leverage hypothesis” and the newer “protein efficiency theory”) that our body desires a certain minimum amount of protein, and if individuals consume less than this their appetite and hunger will increase.(Hall, 2019; Raubenheimer, 2019; El-Mallah, 2020; Saner, 2020; Grech, 2022; Saner, 2023) Then they will consume more food/drink to help achieve the minimum desired protein intake level.
 Again, this is more speculative in nature and while there is some supporting evidence more research is needed.

 This is a somewhat controversial topic as different lines of evidence lead to different recommendations.